 Synrad3d simulates the generation and propagation of synchrotron radiation(SR) through the storage ring [2].
-The generated photons are allowed to reflect off the the chamber wall, following reflectivity data from the Berkeley Center for X-Ray Optics, Fig. 1.
+The generated photons are allowed to reflect off the chamber wall, following reflectivity data from the Berkeley Center for X-Ray Optics, Fig. 1.
 All reflections are specular and elastic.
 The flux of photons around the perimeter of the ring is input into ELCOUD [1] to simulate the dynamics of the electron cloud buildup.
+The primary and secondary photons are assumed to produce photoelectrons with a quantum efficiency specified by the ECLOUD input.
 Results from the ECLOUD simulation are compared to SPU data to study the parameters of electron could buildup.